ENIO G. CIPRIANO, JR, 89, of Southborough passed away at his home with family around him on Saturday, August 4, 2018.

 Arrangement are under the care of the Morris Funeral Home, 40 Main Street, Southborough.
 To leave words of condolence, please visit morrisfuneralparlor.com.

-To send flowers to Enio's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Enio G. Cipriano, please visit our floral store.